axengine/juncachain-doc/developer-guide/smart-contract-development/solidity.md

----
-description: >-
-This page is a reduced version of the [Solidity docs site](https://solidity.readthedocs.io/en/v0.4.24/) that is adapted to JuncaChain to avoid overwhelming information.
----

 # Solidity

 Solidity is a contract-oriented, high-level language for implementing smart contracts.
 It was influenced by Python and JavaScript and is designed to target the Ethereum Virtual Machine \(EVM\) both Ethereum and JuncaChain.